-Washers and dryers are located in the basements of Carpenter Z, Venable, East House and West House in Whitehouse Quadrangle, Blake Apartments, and the Hampden Units.
-Use of washers and dryers is free to students (non-students can use the pay equipment in Hampden House units.)
+Washers and dryers are located in the basements of Carpenter Z, Venable, East House and West House in Whitehouse Quadrangle, Blake B Apartment, C Dorm basement, and the Hampden Units.
+Use of washers and dryers is free to students.
 You will need to furnish your own detergent and softeners.
-They are open 24 hours a day, seven days a week, during the school year for the convenience of students and employees.
+They are open 24 hours a day, seven days a week, during the school year for the convenience of students.
 The College cannot be held responsible for loss of, or damage to, personal articles.

 Hampden-Sydney College operates a contract post office for the U.S. Postal Service in Graham Hall.
 Mail is posted in the morning Monday through Friday.
 Cash-only window service is provided for all mailings.
 You will be assigned a post office box.
 Your address for letters and periodicals will be "Your name, Box #, Hampden-Sydney, VA 23943."
 (See below, however, for package shipments.)
 The Zip Code for Hampden-Sydney is 23943; for Farmville, 23901; for Longwood, 23909.

 You are responsible for mail pickup on a regular basis, especially if you subscribe to magazines or newspapers, which clog the box quickly.
 Any newspapers left after three days will be recycled.
 If you receive a package, a notice will be put in your box; you pick it up at the package window around the corner from the main post office window.
 If you subscribe to the Wall Street Journal, as many economics students do, you pick it up at the package window, not at your box.